graemefox/mimi/README.md

 using the Griffiths et al workflow (available here: https://palfinder.ls.manchester.ac.uk/).
 The output files from the Griffiths workflow were provided in the "pal_filter_output" directory in the demo data. mimi detected that one of these primer pairs was found in three of the four individuals and has extracted those reads and placed them into a FASTA file in the Alignments directory.
 The FASTA file is named with the forward primer sequence.
-Furthermore, in the "mimi_output.txt" file, the three alleles which were found at this locus are listed.
+Furthermore, in the "mimi_output.txt" file, the three alleles which were found at this locus are listed (Fig 4).

+**Fig. 4**

 ![Figure4 - Demo output](/images/demo_output.png)
+Figure 4.
+Showing the mimi output for one microsatellite loci.
+The primer sequences are provided along with the number of alleles which have been detected, the number of individuals' datasets in which this locus has been detected, the alleles present (numbers in brackets represent the number of repeats) and the size range between the smallest and largest allele.

 Run the script and pass the MiMi config file:
 ```